 Most other modules have formal examinations but a number are assessed by coursework.
 PX271 Physics Skills and PX277 Computational Physics are both 100% assessed by coursework as is the teaching module.
 Language modules typically have both assessed coursework (40%) and examined (60%) components.

-IoP Core Modules
+Resits and the IoP Core

-The modules PX262 Quantum Mechanics and its Applications, PX263 Electromagnetic Theory and Optics and PX265 Thermal Physics II cover the core material required by the Insitute of Physics (IoP core).
+The modules PX262 Quantum Mechanics and its Applications, PX263 Electromagnetic Theory and Optics and PX265 Thermal Physics II cover the core material required by the Institute of Physics (IoP core).
 Students must pass the IoP core to proceed onto the third year of the Physics course.

-- Students who have less than 40% overall for the year will be required to retake exams specified by the examination board the following summer and will not normally be offered September resits.
+- Students, who have less than 40% overall for the year, will be required to retake exams specified by the examination board the following summer and will not normally be offered September resits.

-- PX275 Mathematical Methods for Physicists (2 hours)
+- PX275 Mathematical Methods for Physicists

 Weeks 35 to 38

-- PX262 Quantum Mechanics and its Applications (2 hours)
+- PX262 Quantum Mechanics and its Applications

-- A - PX263 Electromagnetic Theory and Optics
+- PX263 Electromagnetic Theory and Optics

-- B - PX265 Thermal Physics II
+- PX265 Thermal Physics II

-- A - PX264 Physics of Fluids
+- PX264 Physics of Fluids

-- B - PX267 Hamiltonian Mechanics
+- PX267 Hamiltonian Mechanics